 Use Theater Mode

-To avoid being a public nuisance in a movie theater, just swipe up on the watch face and click the Greek theater faces to enable Theater Mode, which will keep your Watch's display off during your film.
+To avoid being a public nuisance in the cinema, just swipe up on the watch face and click the Greek theatre faces to enable Theater Mode, which will keep your Watch's display off during your film.

 Do some gym-based cardio

 Apple GymKit has been around for a while now, and, while it's not exactly prevalent in the real world, we expect this one to be a bit of a slow burner.